Statins are the most commonly prescribed

 not be sensitive to another.
 You should have a blood test after any

-change of statin to see how effectively the new drug is lowering
+change of statin to see how effectively the new medicine is

 If you’re pregnant, breastfeeding or planning

-a pregnancy, you shouldn’t take statins.
+a pregnancy, you should not take statins.
 If you’re already taking

 statins but would like to become pregnant, speak to your GP